How Much Should I Charge as a Film Composer?

 Music budgets can include the composer fee and then also the recording fees.
 Sometimes producers lump all the music budget together as a package deal for the composer to then pay the musicians and studio rental.
 It depends on the needs of the project.

 Sometimes it’s talked about when line producers think about a % of their budget going towards the music budget.
-For smaller projects it could be 10-15%, for larger budgets it could be 1-10%.
+For smaller projects it could be 5-15%, for larger budgets it could be 1-5%.
 If your project has a total budget of $50,000, 10% would be $5,000.
-This is only an approximate starting number to think about, every composer has a different fee structure depending on where they are in their career journey and the specifications of the project.
+Movie Magic Budgeting will often set a music budget default to 2.5-3% of an entire film budget.
+All of this is only an approximate to start you off, every composer has a different fee structure depending on where they are in their career journey and the specifications of the project.
 The cost to the composer depends a lot on the amount of music needed, the style, the demands (timeline, scale of the project, etc.).

 What is Your Value?